 The second event was the founding of what became known as the Texas Cord Blood Bank.
 The TCBB was established with a $1 million grant from the state of Texas, and an additional $3.5 million public-private match from the state was set up later.

 Matching that grant led to the creation, funding and expansion of the TCBB, the state repository for stem cell donations.

-The Foundation has continued to raise funds since then, funding projects in STBTC as well as GenCure.
+The Foundation has continued to raise funds since then, funding projects in STBTC and GenCure.
 To date, The Foundation has brought in more than $29 million.